Preparing for work experience

 • Arrange to go for a coffee with a person whose career you are interested in.
 Call/email them and ask to meet; people will be flattered that you are interested in them.

-• And that’s important - be interested!
-Make sure you ask open-ended questions, and then listen attentively to their reply.
+• Be interested!
+Ask open-ended questions, and then listen attentively to their reply.
 An open-ended question needs more than a ‘yes’ or ‘no’ answer.
 If you listen to their responses, people will warm to you.

-• When you finish your placement, send an email/card or bring in cake to say thank you, and connect with them on LinkedIn and ask your manager for a recommendation.
+• When you finish your placement, send an email/card or bring in cake to say thank you, and connect with them on LinkedIn, asking your manager/supervisor for a recommendation.

 Your responsibilities